dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/buildfarm-setup.rst

 Oracle Solaris Studio Compiler
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You need a compiler.
-You have one in our repository, the GNU one.
+You have one in our repository, the GNU compiler suite.

 Until recently, most of the packages built by OpenCSW used Oracle Solaris Studio (historically called 'SOS'), which you can `download from Oracle`_.

-Note that We are now, as of October 2013, transitioning to GCC.
+Note that we are now, as of October 2013, transitioning to GCC.

 However, if you wish to use the platform specific compiler, you should install the packaged (non-tar) version.
 In case you have access to an